Prof. Cassel Grubb Named Director of DePauw School of Music

 As a performing musician Grubb has played 29 years with DePauw's highly respected Aeolian Trio, which has performed throughout the Midwest and Eastern United States.

 The DePauw School of Music is among the nation's oldest and is now housed in the new $8.2 million Performing Arts Center, which has three performing halls and a three-level teaching/studio facility.
-Approximately 138 students are presently enrolled in the School of Music, which is comprised of 14 full-time professors and 18 part-time teachers.Back
+Approximately 138 students are presently enrolled in the School of Music, which has a faculty of 14 full-time professors and 18 part-time teachers.Back